Canon 700D versus Canon G7 X

 Despite having a smaller sensor, the G7X offers a higher resolution of 20 megapixel, compared with 17.9 MP of the 700D.
 This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 2.41μm versus 4.31μm for the 700D).
 However, it should be noted that the G7X is a somewhat more recent model (by 1 year and 5 months) than the 700D, and its sensor might have benefitted from technological advances during this time that partly offset its pixel-size disadvantage.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the G7X has a markedly higher DXO score than the 700D (overall score 10 points higher), which will translate into better image quality.
 The advantage is based on 1.3 bits higher color depth, 1.5 EV in additional dynamic range, 0.3 stops of reduced low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Canon 700D (⇒ rgt)||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||681||61|